microsoft/delta-kusto/README.md

 Here are two use case for that scenario:

-1. We start with an empty *current* script:  the delta script becomes a complete script to recreate the target database (delta scripts can be exported in a folder hierarchy for human readibility and easy git-diff)
+1. We start with an empty *current* script:  the delta script becomes a complete script to recreate the target database (delta scripts can be exported in a folder hierarchy for human readability and easy git-diff)
 1. The *current* script could represent the last state of a production database and the *target* database could be the dev database.
 In this case, the delta script will show the changes done in the dev environment.

-Basically this scenario is useful to reverse engineer changes done *manually* to an environment.
+Basically, this scenario is useful to reverse engineer changes done *manually* to an environment.

 ### 3. Kusto scripts (current) to Kusto scripts (target)